eshen1/MusicPalace/docs/software-design-description.md

   - Updated_at -- The date and timestamp that the user account has been modified at.
 This can be either change of password or username.
 This holds datetime value

 - Playlist Data Structure
-  - Title -- This is the name of the Bank, it does not have to be unique.
+  - Title -- This is the name of the Playlist, it does not have to be unique.
 This is a string value
   - Size -- Size is how many song are inside of the database.
 This holds an integer
   - Update -- Called when the playlist is updated and adds songs to the current playlist